New religious movement: Leadership and succession

 NRMs are typically founded and led by a charismatic leader.
 The death of any religion's founder represents a significant moment in its history.
 Over the months and years following its leader's death, the movement can die out, fragment into multiple groups, consolidate its position, or change its nature to become something quite different from what its founder intended.
 In some cases, a NRM moves closer to the religious mainstream after the death of its founder.

-A number of founders of new religions established plans for succession to prevent confusion after their deaths.
-Mary Baker Eddy, the American founder of Christian Science, spent fifteen years working on her book The Manual of the Mother Church, which laid out how the group should be run by her successors.
+Some founders of new religions established plans for succession to prevent confusion after their deaths.
+Mary Baker Eddy, the American founder of Christian Science, spent fifteen years working on her book The Manual of the Mother Church, which laid out how her successors should run the group.
 The leadership of the Baháʼí Faith passed through a succession of individuals until 1963, when it was assumed by the Universal House of Justice, members of which are elected by the worldwide congregation.
 A. C. Bhaktivedanta Swami Prabhupada, the founder of the International Society for Krishna Consciousness, appointed 11 "Western Gurus" to act as initiating gurus and to continue to direct the organisation.
-However, according to British scholar of religion Gavin Flood, "many problems followed from their appointment and the movement has since veered away from investing absolute authority in a few, fallible, human teachers."
+However, according to British scholar of religion Gavin Flood, "many problems followed from their appointment and the movement has since veered away from investing absolute authority in a few, fallible, human teachers".

 Membership

 Demographics

 NRMs typically consist largely of first-generation believers, and thus often have a younger average membership than mainstream religious congregations.
 Some NRMs have been formed by groups who have split from a pre-existing religious group.
 As these members grow older, many have children who are then brought up within the NRM.

 In the Third World, NRMs most often appeal to the poor and oppressed sectors of society.
 Within Western countries, they are more likely to appeal to members of the middle and upper-middle classes, with Barrett stating that new religions in the UK and US largely attract "white, middle-class late teens and twenties".
-There are exceptions, such as the Rastafari movement and the Nation of Islam, which have primarily attracted Black members.
+There are exceptions, such as the Rastafari movement and the Nation of Islam, which have primarily attracted black members.

 A popular conception, unsupported by evidence, holds that those who convert to new religions are either mentally ill or become so through their involvement with them.
 Dick Anthony, a forensic psychologist noted for his writings on the brainwashing controversy, has defended NRMs, and in 1988 argued that involvement in such movements may often be beneficial: "There's a large research literature published in mainstream journals on the mental health effects of new religions.
-For the most part, the effects seem to be positive in any way that's measurable."
+For the most part, the effects seem to be positive in any way that's measurable".